myrrlyn/apocrypha.es/priv/archive/1rihfj.md

 “Maybe, hatchling.”

-> “What do you mean, 'maybe'?
+> “What do you mean, ‘maybe’?
 They were the Ehlnofey!”

 “Who is telling this tale, hatchling?”